JumpmanFR/MotherInternational/doc_database.md

 Many language+country code pairings are already stored as constants (LANG_JAPANESE, LANG_ENGLISH, LANG_FRENCH, etc.) so it’s better to use these identifiers.
 Please refer to js/consts.js.
 If the language you’re looking for is not listed there, please refer to [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and [ISO_3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) to specify the right constant value and add it to consts.js.

 #### latest *(strongly recommended)*
 The version name or number (as a string) used by the translation team for the most recent version you’re including to Mother International.
-Can be any type of version number, like "1.0.2", "1.3+fix", or even the release date.
-Of course, you’ll have to respect the naming used by the translation team.
-If there’s only one version of this patch, you may omit to fill in this field, but it may lead to issues when a new version of this translation is released and added to Mother International.
-Also, please note the version number you put here allows the program to know which version to show first, so it also needs to be present for the relevant version in the Versions Table.
-Please make sure you wrote the exact same value in both tables.\
+The value here should match the `version` field for one entry of the Versions Table, so please make sure you wrote the exact same value in both tables.\
 Optionally, this field may also be an array of strings, if you think two or more versions are worth appearing in the UI by default.
 In that case, the real latest version must be the first item in the array.

 #### author *(mandatory\*)*
 The name of the translation team, or alternatively, the project leader.
 Apart from the names themselves, please avoid putting English words in this field: the UI of Mother International is localized.
 Maybe just put a "&" for "and", or use the language of the associated translation.
 For the original games, we just specify that the author is "Nintendo".\
-*\* In the Versions Table, there is also an author field that’s intended to override this one in the main UI if both of them are filled in.
+*\* In the Versions Table, there is also an `author` field that’s intended to override this one in the main UI if both of them are filled in.
 You have to fill in at least one of these two.*

 #### website *(optional)*
 The website URL for this translation project; the one that showcases it the best.
 Can be a page on romhacking.net or a forum post if nothing else was found.
 Must be entered as a full, absolute URL.
-If not filled in, the program will check the website field in the Versions Table as well.
+If not filled in, the program will check the `website` field in the Versions Table as well.

 #### extraNote *(optional)*
 A short note you may want to add in case this translation is unconventional and has something specific about it.
 It may have a special flair to it, or be created with a specific intention.
 Or, it may be incomplete.
 But this field here has to apply to all versions of the translation.
 So in most cases, it may be preferable to fill in the corresponding field in the Versions Table instead.\